Maseerah03/Maseerahs-LearnsConnect/VERIFICATION_SYSTEM_README.md

 ## 📄 License

-This verification system is part of the EduXperience platform and is licensed under the MIT License.
+This verification system is part of the LearnsConnect platform and is licensed under the MIT License.

 ## 🆘 Support